nsvrn/node-cmd/readme.md

 `alias nodecmd="python3 /path/to/node-cmd/node_cmd.py`"

 4. The first time your run it, it will automatically copy `settings.conf.sample` and open `settings.conf` in `vim`,
 <br>make sure to setup the RPC settings correctly.
-Thereafter you can edit conf using `nodecmd settings` command.
+<br>Thereafter you can edit conf using `nodecmd settings` command when needed.

 ---